dalehumby/PiJuice-MQTT/README.md

 ## Installation

 ### Install the PiJuice CLI
 This installation assumes that you already have the [`pijuice_cli`](https://github.com/PiSupply/PiJuice/tree/master/Software#pijuice-cli) working.
 To test this, on your command line type `pijuice_cli` and you should be presented with the PiJuice CLI.
-If you are not, follow the [Installation Guide](https://github.com/PiSupply/PiJuice/tree/master/Software#pijuice-software).
+If not, follow the [Installation Guide](https://github.com/PiSupply/PiJuice/tree/master/Software#pijuice-software).

 ### Clone this repo